The Boat Galley

 Features

-Unwritten Rules Of The Cruising Life is an introductory course, designed for people who are actively preparing to cruise as well as people who are starting to explore whether they might like cruising.
+The Basics of Living on a Boat is an introductory course, designed for people who are actively preparing to cruise or charter as well as people who are starting to explore whether they might like cruising.

-For those who are preparing to cruise, it's an opportunity to get a leg up on that first year learning curve.
+For those who are preparing to cruise or bareboat charter, it's an opportunity to get a leg up on that learning curve.

-And for those who are exploring cruising, this is a chance to see what other cruisers are like and how you'll fit in.
-To answer a lot of the questions about the lifestyle.
+And for those who are exploring cruising, this is a chance to answer a lot of the questions about the lifestyle.

 This course is designed to tell you what to expect, how things normally operate, what's considered okay, and what's rude.
-Basically, we want to give you confidence about fitting into the cruising crowd.
+Basically, we want to give you confidence about living on a boat.

 - Orientation